 The net cash used in operating activities was primarily due to increase in prepaid expenses, inventory and trade receivables.

 Investing Activities

-The net cash used in investment activities was primarily due to the cost of acquisition of MVT Geo Solutions Inc., RPV Aviation Inc., and Canadian Air National Inc., and investment in fixed assets, especially drones.
+The net cash used in investment activities was primarily due to the cost of acquisition of Empire Drone Company LLC. and investment in fixed assets.

 Financing Activities